 Committed fund balances have constraints imposed by formal action of the Board which may be altered only by formal action of the Board.
 Nonspendable amounts subject to Board commitments are included along with spendable resources.
-As of June 30, 2014, the Authority does not have any committed fund balance.
+As of June 30, 2016, the Authority does not have any committed fund balance.

 Assigned fund balances are amounts constrained by the Authority's intent to be used for a specific purpose, but are neither restricted nor committed.
 Intent is expressed by the Board or its designee and may be changed at the discretion of the Board or its designee.
 This category includes Nonspendables, when it is the Board's intent to use proceeds or collections for a specific purpose, and residual fund balances, if any, which have not been restricted or committed.
-As of June 30, 2014 the Authority does not have any assigned fund balance.

 Unassigned fund balance represents residual amounts that have not been restricted, committed, or assigned.
 This includes the residual general fund balance and residual fund deficits, if any, of other governmental funds.
-As of June 30, 2014 the General Fund had an unassigned fund balance in the amount of \$644,554.

-C. Restatement of Fund Balance
+C. Minimum Fund Balance and Reserve Policies